Foundation Scholarships

 Brother Felix, a long time teacher at Holy Name Catholic School in Escanaba, had a vital impact on the lives of two former students so much that they started a scholarship in his memory.
 Former Bay College employees, Ron Erickson (Dean of Business) and Jim Peterson (Dean of Student Services) established this scholarship to continue the kindness shown to them by Brother Felix.

-Warren and Joyce Brule were successful business owners and lifelong members of the West Campus community.
+Warren and Joyce Brule were successful business owners, philanthapists and lifelong members of the Dickinson County community.

-Joyelle Brule taught nursing at Bay College West Campus prior to her retirement.
+Joyel Brule was a lead nursing instructor at Bay College's Iron Mountain Campus prior to her retirement.

 The CAD scholarship was developed by the student CAD project team.
 Instructor Jerry Havill would challenge his students every year to take on a community project.
 Projects included designing medical deviced to help a wounded military personal learn to walk to Guiness World Book of Records projects such as the worlds largest golf tee, padlock, yo-yo and more.